"The boundaries which divide Life from Death are at best shadowy and vague. Who shall say where the one ends, and the other begins?"

 "If you want to."

 He kept it there.
-She kissed him again.
-Her lips were now almost red, and they were very soft, and she was panting a little, breaths so hot he thought they might burn him.
-She was pulling him to the bed.
-He let her.
-What he was thinking about seemed obscene, perhaps even something he'd never be forgiven for.
-But she was beautiful, and when she put her arms around his neck and nestled close it was easy to forget about the crypt and not think about what any of this meant or what would happen tomorrow.
+She kissed him more.
+Her lips were now almost red.
+She pulled him to the bed.
+What he was thinking about seemed obscene, perhaps even something he'd never be forgiven for, but she was beautiful and when she put her arms around his neck and nestled close it was easy to forget about the crypt and what any of this meant or what would happen tomorrow.

-April wriggled out of her dress and Wallace saw her shiver.
+April wriggled out of her dress.
 "I can actually feel the draft," she said.
 She ran her hands over her own naked breasts, checking to make sure that she was really alive all over.
-Wallace tried to put his hands on her body but she slapped them away, then giggled, winking.
+Wallace tried to put his hands on her body.
+She swatted him away, but playfully.
 They lay in each other's arms, kissing, touching, and sighing.
-In the dim lamplight, Wallace saw April's face take on a faraway look.
-"Is this happening?" she said. " I'm not dreaming?"
+In the dim lamplight, "Is this happening?" she said. " I'm not dreaming?"

 "I don't know either," she said.
-Then she met him with an open-mouthed kiss, tongue passing into his mouth, circling her arms around his waist and dragging her nails over his bare back.
-"Did that feel real?" she said.
+Then she dragged her nails over his bare back.
+"Did that feel real?"

 Wallace winced.
 "Yes."